 This This post was updated on May 10, 2020 and is an excerpt from the book Token Economy, Shermin Voshmgir, originally published in 2019, and revised in a second edition (to be published in June 2020).

-One of the greatest challenges of a distributed consensus like “Proof-of-Work” is that it makes the network safe, but slow.
-This is due to the trade-off between all dominant attributes of blockchains: decentralization, security, and scalability.
-Scalability is a big issue when it comes to evaluating the feasibility of tokenized use cases and the future of a token economy.
+One of the greatest challenges of a distributed consensus like Proof-of-Work is that, while it makes the network safe, it does not scale well.
+This is due to the trade-off between decentralization, security, and scalability.

 In the context of blockchains, many solutions have been proposed to make transactions faster and cheaper, paving the way for mass adoption of this new technology.
 There is ample debate whether this should be resolved on a protocol level, often making concessions to decentralization.
 In order to allow for more transaction volume, it would require granting more power to certain participants, thus increasing the level of centralization.
 One main protocol level alternative consensus mechanisms try to resolve the scalability issue is by introducing some kind of permission layer to guarantee trust.
 Sharding of the ledger, which refers to partitioning the ledger into several smaller parts, or alternative cryptographic algorithms are other means to address the scalability problem on the protocol level.
 As an alternative, various efforts have been made to move scalability solutions to a second layer, like sidechains or state channels.
 In these cases, user interaction is moved out of the blockchain, onto a second layer, while still allowing risk-free P2P transactions between participants.